While gender cannot be accurately determined by genetics, there are several tests to determine sex before birth — including some at-home options.

 - eGenderTest.
 If you’re at least 9 weeks pregnant, you can take this test for $169.
 The accuracy rate is alleged to be 98 percent; results take 3 business days to turn around once they receive your sample.

-For the most part, these companies claim their tests are just as effective in correctly identifying gender as the NIPT tests performed at a doctor’s office.
+For the most part, these companies claim their tests are just as effective in correctly identifying sex as the NIPT tests performed at a doctor’s office.

 However, there aren’t any independently published studies confirming this claim.